 As described further in Note 1 to the consolidated financial statements, the Company determined the acquisition of net working capital by Mayne Pharma, LLC in accordance with the Transaction Agreement.
 The Transaction Agreement included significant estimates, which are subject to change for a period of up to two years.
 The Company received financial claims from Mayne Pharma, LLC related to this agreement for amounts owed under the provisions of the Transaction Agreement related to distributor fees, rebates and returns of licensed products.
 The Company does not believe these claims are substantiated and thus, did not record an amount due to the licensee as of December 31, 2023.
 We identified the acquisition of net working capital as a critical audit matter.
-The principal consideration for our determination that the acquisition of net working capital pursuant to the provisions of the Transaction Agreement as a critical audit matter is due to the significant estimates and judgements required by management when determining the inputs and assumptions utilized in the development of the initial net working capital calculation included in the Transaction Agreement.
-The subjectivity of the estimates increases the level of estimation uncertainty, auditor judgement and level of effort required to evaluate management's evidence supporting the projected final net working capital acquisition amount as it relates to the allowance for returns, rebates and distributor fees, including assumptions that no further liability will be incurred.
+The principal consideration for our determination that the acquisition of net working capital pursuant to the provisions of the Transaction Agreement as a critical audit matter is due to the significant estimates and judgements required by management when determining the inputs and assumptions utilized in the development of the initial net working capital calculation included in the Transaction Agreement's evidence supporting the projected final net working capital acquisition amount as it relates to the allowance for returns, rebates and distributor fees, including assumptions that no further liability will be incurred.